kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 	pair: references and readings; latent variable modelling

 These readings cover a variety of topics in the area of latent variable methods:

+* **General**: A collection of important latent variable publications are collected at http://literature.connectmv.com

 * **General**: John MacGregor, Honglu Yu, Salvador García-Muñoz, Jesus Flores-Cerrillo, "`Data-Based Latent Variable Methods for Process Analysis, Monitoring and Control <http://dx.doi.org/10.1016/j.compchemeng.2005.02.007>`_". *Computers and Chemical Engineering*, **29**, 1217-1223, 2005.